 The spare tire is designed for emergency use.
-See specific instructions under the heading "Wheels and tires" in the "Maintenance and do-it-yourself" section of this manual.
+For additional information, refer to "Wheels and tires" in the "Maintenance and do-it-yourself" section of this manual.

 - Clean any mud or dirt from the surface between the wheel and hub. - 2.
-Carefully put the spare tire on and tighten the wheel nuts finger tight. - With the wheel nut wrench, tighten wheel nuts alternately and evenly as illustrated until they are tight.
+Carefully put the spare tire on and tighten the wheel nuts finger tight. - 3.
+With the wheel nut wrench, tighten wheel nuts alternately and evenly as illustrated until they are tight (1,2,3,4,5,6).